syncfusion-content/javascript-docs/js/TreeGrid/Stacked-Header.md

 ### CSS Class

-You can provide external css styles to the stacked header with the help of cssClass property.
+You can provide external CSS styles to the stacked header with the help of cssClass property.

 {% highlight html %}